Female Infertility

 If you’ve had surgery on your fallopian tubes before, it can sometimes cause scarring or damage that leads to blockage.

-Well, here are some that you should know.
+Well, here are some blocked fallopian tubes symptoms that you should know.

-• One symptom of blocked fallopian tubes is a pain in the lower abdomen, like a stomach ache.
+• One symptoms of blocked fallopian tube is a pain in the lower abdomen, like a stomachache.

 • Another symptom is heavy or irregular periods, meaning the bleeding can be heavy or happen at weird times.